-Principle 1 Selection of Key Performance Indicators (KPIs).
+Selection of Key Performance Indicators (KPIs).

-Lloyds has committed to working with the borrower to help them select one or more sustainability KPI(s), subject to the Group's approval and dependent on the nature of the business.
+Lloyds has committed to working with the borrower to help them select one or more sustainability KPIs, dependent on the nature of the business.

-Lloyds has further confirmed that the selected KPI(s) must be:
+Lloyds has further confirmed that the selected KPIs must be:

-- Relevant, core and material to the borrower's overall business and of high strategic significance to the borrower's current and/or future operations and address relevant ESG challenges of the applicable industry sector; - Measurable or quantifiable on a consistent methodological basis; - Externally verifiable; - Able to be benchmarked externally where possible. - Provided with a clear definition of the KPI(s) by the borrower, which includes the applicable scope or parameters, the calculation methodology, a definition of a baseline and which can be benchmarked against an industry standard and/or industry peers where feasible.
+- Relevant, core and material to the borrower's overall business and of high strategic significance to the borrower's current and/or future operations and address relevant ESG challenges of the applicable industry sector - Measurable or quantifiable on a consistent methodological basis - Externally verifiable - Able to be benchmarked externally where possible - Provided with a clear definition of the KPIs by the borrower, which includes the applicable scope or parameters, the calculation methodology, a defined baseline, which can be benchmarked against an industry standard and/or industry peers where feasible

-DNV notes that Lloyds will assist clients in selecting KPI(s) that are already included in previous annual reports, sustainability reports or other non-financial reporting disclosures.
-Lloyds has stated that KPI(s) will be evaluated on a case-by-case basis, but external references will be used where possible as a benchmark.
+DNV notes that Lloyds will assist clients in selecting KPIs that are, preferably, already included in previous annual reports, sustainability reports or other non-financial reporting disclosures.
+Lloyds has stated that KPIs will be evaluated on a case-by-case basis, but external references will be used where possible, as a benchmark.

-Lloyds has also confirmed that the Green Assets Eligibility Forum (GAEF) is responsible for reviewing and interpreting guidance to confirm eligibility for all Sustainability-Linked Linked Loans (SLLs) and ESG linked/KPI loans against the SLLP.
+Lloyds has also confirmed that the Green Assets Eligibility Forum (GAEF) is responsible for reviewing and interpreting guidance, to confirm The eligibility for all Sustainability-Linked Loans (SLLs) against the SLLPS.

-On the basis of the evidence reviewed, DNV concludes that Lloyds' commitments to the process for the selection of KPIs, and that this Is in line with the requirements of the SLLPs.
+On the basis of the evidence reviewed, DNV can confirm that the commitments made by Lloyds' with regards to the process in place for the selection of the borrower's KPIs, are in line with the requirements as stated in the SLLPs.